Here are ten movement ideas.

 - Micro-bend standing knee

-- Hold ankle to add a quad-stretch
+- Hold ankle to add a quad-stretch (hard)

-- Actively lift front toes up and down (slowly)
+- Actively lift front toes up (slowly)

-- If needed, hold onto a wall/chair instead
+- Hold onto a wall/chair for balance

 - Back: Chest up, square hips, align front knee over ankle